 In the financial services industry, a fiduciary is a person or business legally obligated to put clients’ interests first when making investment decisions for them.
 This is a differentiating feature of Fisher Investments.
 Not everyone providing financial advice is a fiduciary.Watch the Video

 The financial industry can be confusing with its many professional titles, including some common ones like brokers or Registered Investment Advisers (RIAs).
-And certain titles that may sounds similar—such as advisor with an “o” and adviser with an “e”—can mean very different things.
-You may have heard the term “fiduciary investment adviser” but investment professionals rarely unpack this industry-specific term.
+And certain titles that may sound similar—such as advisor with an “o” and adviser with an “e”—can mean very different things.
+You may have heard the term “fiduciary investment adviser,” but investment professionals rarely unpack this industry-specific term.
 In this article, we hope to help you distinguish between different types of financial professionals, introduce what it means to be a fiduciary adviser and discuss Fisher Investments’ fiduciary status and approach to money management.

 At its most basic level, a fiduciary is a person or firm who acts for clients and is required to put their best interests first at all times.
 RIAs are required to register with the Securities and Exchange Commission (SEC) or the states in which they do business in, depending on how much in assets they manage.[i]
 In either case, they are held to the fiduciary standard to act in clients’ best interests.